GHeier/FFirefly/README.md

-<h1 align="center">📦Argo</h1>
+<h1 align="center">Argo</h1>

 ## **🚀 Welcome**
-Welcome to **Quasi**, a computational physics toolkit designed to be easy to both use and extend.
+Welcome to **Argo**, a computational physics toolkit designed to be easy to both use and extend.
 Users interact via a simple input file and easy python wrappers.
 Developers can easily extend the codebase by adding new models and solvers in whatever language they prefer.

 ### **🔹 Languages Supported**
 - **C/C++**